 10 of 14

 Green Feature Doors

 Green is a great highlighting color, a fact which offers a wide array of opportunities for being creative in a room.
-In this space, the green trim at the bottom of the walls and massive green doors give the room it's character while the color is picked up and echoed by the many plants in both the stairway and the kitchen beyond the doors.Continue to 11 of 14 below.
+In this space, the green trim at the bottom of the walls and massive green doors give the room it's the character while the color is picked up and echoed by the many plants in both the stairway and the kitchen beyond the doors.Continue to 11 of 14 below.

 11 of 14

-It's no surprise that the bed is the most important part of the bedroom (the name sort of gives it away).
+It's no surprise that the bed is the most essential part of the bedroom (the name gives it away).
 Despite being just one piece of furniture, the bed offers plenty of options for style, one of the best being the headboard.
 This headboard is upholstered in a rich, dark green that stands out against the lighter colors of the wall.
 The upholstery continues along the baseboard of the bed as well.Continue to 12 of 14 below.

 12 of 14